czue/pegasus-docs/customizations.md

 After you've tweaked your landing page, you'll likely want to dive into the nuts and bolts that make up your app.

-To modify the logged-in default page, edit the `./apps/web/templates/web/app_home.html` file.
+To modify the logged-in default page, edit the `./apps/web/templates/web/app_home.html` file to your liking.

 ### Changing the navigation